 Evaluate your competition

-The last piece in determining how to price your airbnb management company is by simply looking at your competition.
+The last piece in determining how to price your airbnb management services is by simply looking at your competition.

 Pricing Models For Airbnb Management Company

 In many cases, the management company is typically paid a percentage of the booking (anywhere between 10-35%).

 Typically, there are a few different services you can provide as an Airbnb Management Company.

 - Full Management - the property owner is uninvolved and the property manager is very hands-on as it relates to guest inquiries, guest satisfaction, any issues that evolve, etc.

 - Remote Management - the management company provides support but is not as hands-on (self-check-in, lockbox, etc).